nolanlawson/emoji-picker-element/README.md

 ## Design decisions

+Some of the reasoning behind why `emoji-picker-element` is built the way it is.

 ### IndexedDB

-Why IndexedDB?
-Well, the [`emojibase-data`](https://github.com/milesj/emojibase) English JSON file is [854kB](https://unpkg.com/browse/emojibase-data@5.0.1/en/), and the "compact" version is still 543kB.
+The [`emojibase-data`](https://github.com/milesj/emojibase) English JSON file is [854kB](https://unpkg.com/browse/emojibase-data@5.0.1/en/), and the "compact" version is still 543kB.
 That's a lot of data to keep in memory just for an emoji picker.
 And it's not as if that number is ever going down; the Unicode Consortium keeps adding more emoji every year.

 Using IndexedDB has a few advantages:

-1. We don't need to keep half a megabyte of emoji data in memory at all times.
+1. We don't need to keep the full emoji data in memory at all times.
-2. The second time your visitors visit your website, we don't even need to download, parse, and index the emoji data, because it's already available on their hard drive.
+2. After the first load, there is no need to download, parse, and index the JSON file again, because it's already available in IndexedDB.
-3. Heck, you can even preload the IndexedDB data in a web worker or service worker.
-That way, you only pay the UI thread cost of accessing IndexedDB, not of fetching the data, indexing the data, or inserting it into IndexedDB.
+3. If you want, you can even load the IndexedDB data in a web worker, keeping the main thread free from non-UI data processing.

 ### Native emoji

-To avoid downloading a large sprite sheet that renders a particular emoji set (which may look out-of-place on different platforms, or may have IP issues), `emoji-picker-element` only renders native emoji.
+To avoid downloading a large sprite sheet that renders a particular emoji set – which may look out-of-place on different platforms, or may have IP issues – `emoji-picker-element` only renders native emoji.
 This means it is limited to the emoji actually installed on the user's device.

 To avoid rendering ugly unsupported or half-supported emoji, `emoji-picker-element` will automatically detect emoji support and only render the supported characters.
 (So no empty boxes or awkward double emoji.)
-If no color emoji are supported by the browser/OS, then an error message is displayed.
+If no color emoji are supported by the browser/OS, then an error message is displayed (e.g. older browsers, some odd Linux configurations).

 ### JSON loading

-Why only allow loading via a URL rather than directly passing in a JSON object?
-A few reasons:

-First, it bloats the size of the JavaScript bundle to do so. `emoji-picker-element` is optimized for second load, where it doesn't even need to fetch, parse, or read the full JSON object into memory – it can just rely on IndexedDB.
-Sure, this could be optional, but if an anti-pattern is allowed, then people might do it out of convenience.

-Second, browsers deal with JSON more efficiently when it's loaded via `fetch()` rather than embedded in JavaScript.
-It's [faster for the browser to parse JSON than JavaScript](https://joreteg.com/blog/improving-redux-state-transfer-performance), plus using the `await (await fetch()).json()` pattern gives the browser more room for optimizations, since you're explicitly telling it to cache and parse the data (asynchronously) as JSON.
-(I'm not aware of any browsers that do this, e.g. off-main-thread JSON parsing, but it's certainly possible!)
+Browsers deal with JSON more efficiently when it's loaded via `fetch()` rather than embedded in JavaScript.
+It's [faster for the browser to parse JSON than JavaScript](https://joreteg.com/blog/improving-redux-state-transfer-performance), becuase the data is being parsed in the more tightly-constrained JSON format than the generic JavaScript format.

+Plus, embedding the JSON directly would mean re-parsing the entire object on second load, which is something we want to avoid using IndexedDB.

 ### Browser support

 `emoji-picker-element` only supports the latest versions of Chrome, Firefox, and Safari, as well as equivalent browsers (Edge, Opera, etc.).
+It was just much easier to design for the future than for the past.

+If you need support for older browsers, you will need polyfills for the following things (non-exhaustive list):

+- Custom elements
+- Shadow DOM
+- ES2019+

+That said, older browsers may not have a color emoji font installed at all, so `emoji-picker-element` will not work in those cases.

 ## Contributing